 Essentially, it’s not good for your dog’s health to be soaking wet and cold for a long period of time.
 It can bring their core body temperature down and leaves them at risk of skin infections or hypothermia, particularly for long-haired pooches that can take a while to dry.

-A waterless shampoo will allow you to keep your pup’s coat clean, healthy and smelling yummy without actually having to bathe it.
+A waterless shampoo will allow you to keep your pup’s coat clean, healthy and smelling yummy without actually having to bathe them.
 Check out Houndztooth’s Charlie’s Blend No. 3 Dog and Cat Waterless Shampoo (launching soon) which uses a goat milk and oatmeal blend along with plant-based ingredients to keep your dog’s coat beautiful without the water.
 Simply work the shampoo into the dog’s coat and towel dry to lift excess dirt and remove any moisture.
-We also recommend using any of the Houndztooth Conditioning and Deodorising Sprays in between washes helps keep the coat and skin moisturised and less smelly.
+We also recommend using any of the Houndztooth Conditioning and Deodorising Sprays in between washes, which helps to keep the coat and skin moisturised and less smelly.

-If you decide to go for a water bath, heat up the water!, your dog is happy to jump into a lake full of icy cold water but that doesn’t mean they don’t like warm and relaxing water too.
+If you decide to go for a water bath, heat up the water!
+Your dog is happy to jump into a lake full of icy cold water but that doesn’t mean they don’t like warm and relaxing water, too.
 Warm water will also help them keep their body at the right temperature when drying.
-After using a shampoo from our grooming range, follow up with the Houndztooth Conditioning and Deodorising Spray to help keep skin healthy and avoid it drying out in winter.
+After using a shampoo from our grooming range, follow up with the Houndztooth Conditioning and Deodorising Sprayto help keep skin healthy and avoid it drying out in winter.

 The beauty about drying your pup with a towel is that it obviously soaks up a lot of the excess water but it’s also a good opportunity to give your fur baby a bit of a massage while rubbing it down.

 After washing and towel-drying your hound, keep them inside on cold days until they are completely dry.
 If your dog is anything like ours, they’ll do ‘zoomies’ or ‘hoonies’ around the house, trying to dry themselves off.
-It might be best to restrain or contain them to one area of the house so they don’t knock your favourite treasure off the mantel piece!
+It might be best to restrain or contain them to one area of the house so they don’t knock your favourite treasure off the mantelpiece!
 Ideally it would be good to use a blow dryer, but not all dogs are fans of hairdryers and they should only be used on the lowest settings to avoid burning your best friend.